As a VENUE: Host your event…

 The National Museum of Wildlife Art offers a wide range of Jackson Hole event space rentals perfect for events and meetings.
 Whether it’s a: * wedding reception * business luncheon * gala dinner * conference, or * presentation, the Museum will make your event a masterpiece.
 Nine distinctive rental spaces are available:

-• Pike and Susan Sullivan Hall Event: (4,900 Square Feet) The beautiful lobby serves as a spectacular backdrop for small and large group dinners and receptions.
-With seating for 130 or standing room for 500, this multipurpose space opens onto the Sculpture Trail Terrace.
+- Pike and Susan Sullivan Hall Event Space Rental: (2,500 Square Feet) The beautiful lobby serves as a spectacular backdrop for small and large group dinners and receptions.
+With seating for 100 or standing room for 300, this multipurpose space opens onto the Sculpture Trail Terrace.

-• Members’ Lounge: (910 Square Feet) Casual and very comfortable for small discussion groups, receptions, and dinners for up to 42, the room offers a view of the National Elk Refuge and access to the Sculpture Garden Terrace.
+- Members’ Lounge and Gallery: (1,260 Square Feet) Casual and very comfortable for small discussion groups, receptions, and dinners for up to 40, the room offers a view of the National Elk Refuge.
 Soft leather sofas, a bay window, and fireplace create a cozy setting.

 As a SHOP: Discover unique gifts…